Jobs You Can Get Without a High School Diploma - Same Day Diplomas

 When Documentation Matters

-Some employers request educational verification even for positions that don't strictly require diplomas.
+Some employers request educational verification even for positions that don't strictly require diplomas, and there are several reasons your boss may want to see your high school diploma.
 In these situations, having proper documentation becomes important.

-For more information about diploma options and documentation, visit the Same Day Diplomas FAQ section.
+For more information about diploma options and documentation, including why you might need a hard copy of your diploma or transcript, visit the Same Day Diplomas FAQ section.

 Conclusion